howsoai/platform-installation-examples/README.md

 ### Replicated
 The Howso Platform is distributed as a [Replicated](https://www.replicated.com/) application.
 Replicated is a Kubernetes application distribution platform that facilitates self-hosted installation of Kubernetes applications.
 This documentation will cover accessing the application as Replicated hosted helm charts.
-KOTS provides methods for standalone (without an existing Kubernetes) installer, and to install into an existing cluster; in both cases wrapping all the components into a single installer.
-Given the nature of the Howso Platform, which is resource intensive, requires a number of datastores and message queues - the KOTS standalone approach is only recommended for POCs.

 ### Helm
 Helm modularizes Kubernetes manifests into charts, which can be installed, upgraded, and uninstalled.
 It allows a straightforward method for templating out certain values, to make it simple to configure the application.